jhashikhar/digital-signal-governance/boundaries/what-dsg-is.md

 DSG operates **upstream of reporting, attribution, optimization, automation, and downstream operational interpretation.** Its domain is the signal layer: the conditions that exist before signals are consumed by the functions that depend on them.

 This upstream positioning is foundational to the framework.
 Governance failures at the signal layer are often not visible to reporting and optimization functions that consume signals; they propagate silently into downstream operations.
-DSG provides the vocabulary and framework for identifying, classifying, and assessing these conditions before — or at the point at which — they create downstream exposure.
+DSG provides the vocabulary and framework for identifying, classifying, describing, and discussing these conditions before — or at the point at which — they create downstream exposure.

 ---